Fraunhofer-AISEC/cpg/tutorial.md

 ### Futher analysis

-Because the manual analyis we have shown can be quite tedious, we already included several example analyis steps that can be performed on the currently loaded graph.
+Because the manual analysis we have shown can be quite tedious, we already included several example analysis steps that can be performed on the currently loaded graph.
 They can be executed by running the `:run` command.
 This includes the aforementioned check for out of bounds as well as check for null pointers and will be extended in the future.

 ```kotlin
 [11] :run